SiteRelEnby/anduril2/README.md

 * Previous channel (`EVENT_PREVIOUS_CHANNEL`)
 * Cycle through channel modes in off or ramp mode, similarly to in lockout mode (`EVENT_CHANNEL_CYCLE_OFF_HOLD`, `EVENT_CHANNEL_CYCLE_OFF_HOLD_RELEASE`, `EVENT_CHANNEL_CYCLE_ON_HOLD`, `EVENT_CHANNEL_CYCLE_ON_HOLD_RELEASE`)
   * Remappable for lockout mode (`EVENT_CHANNEL_CYCLE_LOCK_HOLD`)
+* Disable 3H falling through to momentary turbo on channel modes without args (aka "turboing yourself in the face made easy").
+Can be reenabled with `USE_3H_CHANNEL_RAMP_TURBO_FALLTHROUGH`.
+Alternatively, setting `3H_FORCE_RAMP_ON_NO_ARGS` will always force 3H to start ramping by jumping to the ramping mode if available.

 ## Config menus
 This mod adds items to config menus, so the exact size and order of config menus may vary depending on what you have enabled.